Log in

 Furthermore, it is not enough to belong to one of the above-mentioned joint committees.
 Your company must also perform one of the following activities:

-• Retail: this is the usual production or purchase and resale of goods under own name and on own account to consumers, to private individuals, provided that this is done wholly or partly online.
-A secured online payment system or prior payment is however not necessary.
+• Retail: this usually means producing or purchasing and reselling goods under your own name and on your own account to consumers, to private individuals, provided that this is wholly or partly done online.
+A secured online payment system or prior payment is, however, not necessary.

 • Newspaper shops, night shops and shops in petrol stations without requiring online sales.

-• Wholesale: this means the purchase and sale of goods, either to traders who will resell the goods, or to professional users, being natural or legal persons who will use these goods in the context of their profession, for the exercise of their activity.
+• Wholesale: this means the purchase and sale of goods, either to traders who will resell the goods in turn, or to professional users, being natural or legal persons who will use these goods in the context of their profession, for the exercise of their activity.

-• E-commerce: trade belonging to retail and wholesale as described above and conducted via the internet.
+• Electronic commerce: the trade belonging to retail and wholesale as described above and conducted via the internet.

 Only for new employees